 Being lucky enough to play in one of the most atmospheric grounds in the J. League is tempered by the fact that getting to and from ’Daira can be something of a mission.
 Hopefully the following directions will give you a bit of a helping hand in finding Nihondaira that first time.

 Kansai Airport (Osaka) Once you've arrived in Osaka, Tokyo bound trains on the Tokaido Shinkansen from Shin-Osaka will take you to Shizuoka.
-Any Hikari or Kodama service will stop at Shizuoka.
-Nozomi services do not stop at Shizuoka, but it is possible to ride a Nozomi train as far as Nagoya and change to a Hikari or Kodama.
+Some Hikari and all Kodama services will stop at Shizuoka.
+Nozomi services do not stop at Shizuoka, but it is possible to ride a Nozomi as far as Nagoya and change to a Hikari which stops at Shizuoka, or any Kodama.
 Journey time is around 1 hour 45 minutes.

-Centrair Airport (Nagoya) From Nagoya, Shizuoka is easily reachable on the Tokaido Shinkansen on any Tokyo bound Hikari or Kodama service.
-Nozomi services will no stop at Shizuoka.
+Centrair Airport (Nagoya) From Nagoya, Shizuoka is easily reachable on the Tokaido Shinkansen on a Tokyo bound Hikari stopping at Shizuoka, or any Kodama service.
+Nozomi services will not stop at Shizuoka.
 Journey time is around 1 hour.

-Narita Airport (Tokyo) After the trip from the airport into Tokyo, Shizuoka is easy and quick to get to.
-Any Nagoya or Shin-Osaka bound Hikari or Kodama services on the Tokaido Shinkansen will stop in Shizuoka with a journey time of around 1 hour.
+Narita Airport (Tokyo) After the trip from the airport into Tokyo, Shizuoka is easy and quick.
+Nagoya or Shin-Osaka bound Shizuoka-stopping Hikaris, or any Kodama services on the Tokaido Shinkansen will get you there.
+Journey time of around 1 hour.
 In all of the above cases, Hikari services are faster than Kodama.

 Shizuoka Airport (Shizuoka) Mount Fuji Shizuoka Airport is a 55 minute bus ride from Shizuoka Station where there is direct access to Nihondaira Stadium on match days.
 Alternatively, there is a 25 minute bus ride available to Shimada Station where local line trains will take you to Shizuoka (25m) or, if you stay on the line, to Shimizu (35m).